Take a deep breath.

-EDF scientists found that limiting fine particle pollution to eight micrograms per cubic meter would save more than 19,000 lives per year.
-EPA officials are currently reviewing the standard.
+Limiting fine particle pollution to eight micrograms per cubic meter would save more than 19,000 lives per year.

-In a new report released by EDF, scientists found that this kind of air pollution, primarily generated by burning fossil fuels, is especially rampant — and deadly — in Black, Hispanic, and low-income communities.
-The most startling statistic?
-Black seniors in the U.S. are three times more likely to die from exposure to fine particle pollution than everyone else.
+The report, released by Environmental Defense Fund, found that Black seniors in the U.S. are three times more likely to die from exposure to fine particle pollution than everyone else.

 This isn’t a coincidence.
 A history of racist zoning policies and underrepresentation in positions of power quite literally shaped American cities, putting highways, power plants, and other sources of pollution closer to Black, Hispanic, and low-income communities.